JigneshRaval/simple-blog/src/pages/vue.js/vue.js-and-webpack-4-from-scratch,-part-1.md

 `npm init`

-You will be asked to provide some information about the project, it’s safe to accept defaults at this stage, and once completed you will have a package.json file entirely empty of anything other than meta-information.
+You will be asked to provide some information about the project, it's safe to accept defaults at this stage, and once completed you will have a package.json file entirely empty of anything other than meta-information.
 Now we can begin adding our packages.

 `npm install --save vue vue-router`